TorchSim/torch-sim/README.md

 [zenodo]: https://zenodo.org/records/15127004

 <!-- help docs find start of prose in readme, DO NOT REMOVE -->
-torch-sim is a next-generation open-source atomistic simulation engine for the MLIP era.
+TorchSim is a next-generation open-source atomistic simulation engine for the MLIP era.
 By rewriting the core primitives of atomistic simulation in Pytorch, it allows orders of magnitude acceleration of popular machine learning potentials.